What is predictive analytics, how it works and what are its benefits

-Predictive analytics is a powerful tool that has changed the way businesses operate.
-Have you ever wondered how certain companies anticipate customer needs and provide them with tailored solutions?
-This is where predictive analytics comes in.
+Have you ever wondered how certain companies can anticipate customer needs and provide them with tailored solutions?
+This is where predictive analytics comes into place.

-But what exactly is predictive analytics?
-Simply put, it is a methodology that uses statistical algorithms, machine learning techniques, and data mining.
-Its main purpose is to predict future outcomes based on historical data.
+But what exactly is it?
+Predictive Analytics is a methodology that uses statistical algorithms, Machine Learning techniques, and data mining to estimate future outcomes based on data.

 How are predictive models different from other analytic models?

-There are four different types of advanced analytics models: Descriptive, Diagnostic, Predictive, and Prescriptive.
+There are four main types of advanced analytics models: Descriptive, Diagnostic, Predictive, and Prescriptive.

-1. Descriptive models summarize the data and give insights into what has happened (The Past).
+- Descriptive models summarize the data and give insights into what has happened (What happened).

-2. Diagnostic models explain the reason things happened (Causes)
+- Diagnostic models explain the reason things happened (Why it happened?).

-3. Predictive models predict the future (What is likey to happen?).
+- Predictive models estimate the future (What is likey to happen?).

-4. Prescriptive models suggest the best course of action.
-(What to do?).
+- Prescriptive models suggest the best course of action (What to do to get certain results?).

 In this guide we will cover the following topics: